MLinkPlanner 2.0

 3. A clutter object must not extend beyond the last terrain point.

-For more information about creating a path profile of microwave links, visit our YouTube channel.
+For more information about creating a path profile for microwave links, visit our

 Entering Parameters of PtP Links

-Below is the description of all input parameters that may be necessary to specify.
+Below is a description of all input parameters that may be necessary to specify.
 The required input parameters are determined by the application automatically based on the equipment configuration and calculation requirements.

 Frequency, MHz